jwalton/rust-book-abridged/docs/ch19/ch19-01-unsafe.md

 Static variables are similar to constants, but we name them in `SCREAMING_SNAKE_CASE`.
 These variables are always in the `'static` lifetime, and accessing an immutable static variable is considered safe.

-Constants can be duplicated in memory, but static variables are always guaranteed to occupy the exact same memory, no matter where they are referenced in code.
+When we use a constant in Rust, the compiler may duplicate the constant in multiple places in memory if they are referenced in multiple places.
+Static variables, on the other hand, are always guaranteed to occur once in memory, so no matter where they are referenced in code you'll get back the same instance.
 Unlike constants, static variables can also be `mut`, but accessing or modifying a mutable static variable is always unsafe:

 ```rust
 static mut COUNTER: u32 = 0;